CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.sshd_v2.rst

 complete filepath or a path and filename.
 Only one of these options may be selected.

-The optional sshd_state element contains entities that are used to check the file path and name, as well as the text block in question and the value of the subexpressions.
+The  sshd_state element contains entities that are used to check the file path and name, as well as the text block in question and the value of the subexpressions.
 Technical Details -----------------